 We won’t lie: Death Valley National Park is kind of weird.
 Expansive salt flats invite your eyes to spy tricky mirages while pockets of water offer a respite in desert oases scattered throughout the park.
 Wander around the quirky rooms of Scotty’s Castle or play golf at the world’s lowest 18-hole course.
 So, there’s no shortage of astounding, fantastical discoveries to experienced and cherished for a lifetime.

 Kick it in Paradise

 In this land of contrasts lies one of the most luxurious lodges found in the national parks.
-Your home for four nights, the Inn at Furnace Creek Resort has been the perfect host to movie stars, politicians, archaeologists, royalty and many souls who seek comfort in the midst of extremes.
+Your home for four nights; the Inn at Furnace Creek Resort has been the perfect host to movie stars, politicians, archaeologists, royalty, and many souls who seek comfort amid extremes.

 Looking for a Death Valley Vacation of your own?

-Join our expert guides as they introduce you to rambling salt pans, rolling sand dunes, glorious palettes of rock rising from the valley floor and volcanic remnants showcased throughout the lower 48’s largest national park.
+So, Join our expert guides as they introduce you to rambling salt pans, rolling dunes, glorious palettes of rock rising from the valley floor, and volcanic remnants showcased throughout the lower 48’s largest national park.

 In addition, you can request for your FREE Catalog and can avail our exclusive, Adventure’s Special Offers.